Code-Institute-Submissions/Travel/README.md

 ![Recording3 (1)](https://user-images.githubusercontent.com/44336390/58486806-d7485580-8166-11e9-9c0a-7d93dc1aecef.gif)

 ## UX
-My goal in the design is to make it as easy as possible to search the location you need while containing a clan and minimalistic design.
+My goal in the design is to make it as easy as possible to search the location you need while containing a clean and minimalistic design.
 The greyscale color scheme was chosen to create a sleek and modern feel.

 ## User Stories